Game Day Guide

 - Equipment is only to be handled by team officials including soccer balls, cones, and goal posts/nets.

-- Team Officials must review TeamSnap to ensure all of those in attendance have completed their Attendance and Health Check on TeamSnap for each game.
+- Team Officials must review TeamSnap to ensure all of those in attendance have completed their Attendance on TeamSnap for each game.

 - Team Officials are to confirm all of this information with their opponent.
 If they are the playing a non-CMF team, and the CMF team is travelling to another Club, make sure to get a list of their Return to Play & Safety Guide to ensure all measures are followed.